hmrc/safety-and-security-import-service-guide/source/documentation/Level2Validation-315.html.md

 [ENS submission API](/api-documentation/docs/api/service/import-control-entry-declaration-store/1.0),
 two types of validation are performed:

-* The subission XML body is checked against the XML schema [http://ics.dgtaxud.ec/CC315A](/api-documentation/docs/api/download/import-control-entry-declaration-store/1.0/schemas/CC315A-v11-1.xsd).
+1. The submission  XML body is checked against the XML schema [http://ics.dgtaxud.ec/CC315A](/api-documentation/docs/api/download/import-control-entry-declaration-store/1.0/schemas/CC315A-v11-1.xsd).
-* The submission is checked against a number of business rules.
+2. The submission is checked against a number of business rules.

 Schema and business validation errors will result in a 400 (Bad Request) response to the submission with a response body listing the errors.